buttonsrtoys/gen_keys/README.md

       }
     }

-Sometimes a class has more keys that are generated elsewhere and you only want those of a specified file.
-In such cases, give all the class names you want to the `GenKey` command:
+Sometimes a class references references keys your don't want.
+In that cases, give all the class names you want to the `GenKey` command:

-    @GenKey((keyClasses: ['MyWidgetKeys'])
-    class MyWidget {
+    @GenKey((keyClasses: ['MyWidgetKeys'])     // <- Specify which keys to generate here class MyWidget {
       @override
       Widget build(BuildContext context) {
         return Row(children: <Widget> [
-          Text('Hello', key: MyWidgetKeys.helloText),
+          Text('Hello', key: MyWidgetKeys.helloText),    // <- You want key generation for this key
-          Text('Hi', key: SomeoneElsesWidgetKeys.buttonText),
+          Text('There', key: SomeoneElsesWidgetKeys.buttonText),     // <- But not for this one
         ]);
       }
     }

-The above call to `GenKey` will only generate keys for `MyWidgetKeys` and will not generate keys for `SomeoneElsesWidgetKeys`.

 To generate the key files, run `flutter pub run build runner build`.